 From kid-friendly restaurants and sandwich shops to locally sourced seafood and upscale bistros, you’ll find it all.
 Here are some Jacksonville food joints you won’t be able to pass up.

 For those with a hankering for sandwiches and burgers, the options are endless.
 French Pantry has the freshest bread and longest line, for good reason.
 At Maple Street Biscuit Company you can satisfy your brunch cravings with a delicious chicken biscuit.
-Don’t forget to check out Kickbacks and Goozlepipe & Guttyworks, the best Gastro-pub Jax has to offer!
+Or head to The Mini Bar for a creative selection of doughnuts.
+Don’t forget to check out Poe’s Tavern, Kickbacks and Goozlepipe & Guttyworks, some of the best Gastro-pubs Jax has to offer!

-Jacksonville boasts almost 100 different food trucks.
+Jacksonville boasts almost 100 food trucks.
 Whether you’re on-the-go, hungry during your shopping outing or just in the mood to try something new, Jax food trucks offer creative options for every craving.
-Be sure to get a taste of some of the top favorites: Salty Dog, The Butt Hutt Smokehouse, Funkadelic Food Truck and Mother Truckin’ Pizza.
+Be sure to get a taste of some of the top favorites: Salty Dog, The Butt Hutt Smokehouse, Fusion Food Truck, The Happy Grilled Cheese Food Truck and Mother Truckin’ Pizza.
 Check out the full list of vendors here.

 Farm to Table

 For those with an appreciation for eating local, Jax has over 20 locally owned, farm-to-table restaurants.
 You’ll also find over 30 restaurants with vegan menus and gluten-free options.
-Orsay, 904, and Black Sheep Restaurant all offer elegant, locally sourced cuisine.
+Restaurant Orsay, Moxie Kitchen + Cocktails and Black Sheep Restaurant all offer elegant, locally sourced cuisine.
 Kitchen on San Marco also consistently ranks as the top farm-to-table restaurant in Jacksonville.

 Seafood is a must in Jacksonville.
-Visit Clark’s Fish Camp in Mandarin or Whitey’s Fish Camp in Orange Park for the down-home fish camp experience.
-If you’re looking for local seafood but want to head somewhere classy, check out North Beach Fish Camp or Bistro AIX raw bar.
+Visit Clark’s Fish Camp in Mandarin or Whitey’s Fish Camp in Fleming Island for the down-home fish camp experience.
+If you’re looking for local seafood but want to head somewhere classy, check out North Beach Fish Camp, Palm Valley Fish Camp or Bistro AIX.
 Wherever you go, don’t forget to request the culinary staple, the Mayport Shrimp!

 6. It’s close to other major cities.

-One of the best parts of moving to Jacksonville, FL is its convenient proximity to other major cities.
-Located in northeastern Florida where the St. Johns River meets the Atlantic, Jax isn’t far from Georgia, Alabama or other major cities in Florida.
+One of the best parts of moving to Jacksonville, FL, is its convenient proximity to other major cities.
+Located in northeastern Florida where the St. Johns River meets the Atlantic, Jax isn’t far from Atlanta, Georgia, Alabama and other major cities in Florida.
 Whether you’re moving to the Sunshine State for the first time or just relocating a short drive away, you’re going to love Jacksonville’s convenient location to the following cities:

 Atlanta.
 If you’re looking to get a taste of Atlanta’s heritage and Southern hospitality, you’re in luck.
-The drive from Atlanta to Jacksonville is around 4 hours and 50 minutes without stops.
+The drive from Atlanta to Jacksonville is around 4 hours and 50 minutes by car without stops.